The restaurants worth the trip in San Sebastián. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Borda Berri ★ 4.7

-Borda Berri on Fermin Calbeton in San Sebastian cooks hot made-to-order pintxos with bold Basque flavours, no counter display, just a tight list of plates from a chalkboard.
+Borda Berri on Fermin Calbeton in San Sebastian cooks hot made-to-order pintxos with bold Basque flavours, no counter display, just a tight list of plates.

 Signature: Risotto de Idiazabal, Carrillera al vino tinto, Costilla de Basatxerri